symfony/symfony-docs/notifier.rst

     v1 API, which requires a DSN built from the credentials of a service account.

+    The ``LineBotOptions`` class of the LINE Bot bridge, which sets the recipient of each message instead of the ``receiver`` of the DSN, was introduced in Symfony 8.2.

 .. deprecated:: 8.2

     The ``firebase://USERNAME:PASSWORD@default`` DSN was deprecated in Symfony